sea75300/fanpresscm/README.md

 * MySQL/ Maria DB 7 or Postgres 9.4
 * complete requirements check will be performed during setup.

-The inclusion into a website depends an how you use the system.
+The inclusion into a website depends on how you use the system.
 An assistant for integration is provided.
 If you do it manually, here are further information:

-## php include
+## PHP include

-When using php include, fist include the api file and create a new API object.
+When using PHP include, first include the API file and create a new API object.

 ```php
 <?php include_once 'fanpress/fpcmapi.php'; ?>